emax-77/Cycling-Club/README.md

 # Latest updates
 - Auth app added into the project.
 - A confirmation email is sent to the user after registration for the club event.
-- contact template with 'contact us' form added to the project - emailing the club admin.
+- Contact template with 'contact us' form added to the project - emailing the club admin.
-- the project got a new modern look (with some new CSS)
+- The project got a new modern look (with some new CSS)

 # Technology Stack
 - Frontend: HTML, CSS, JavaScript
 - Backend: Django, Python
-- Database: SQLite
+- Database: SQLite3
 - Data visualization library: Plotly
 - Image processing library: Pillow